Sirturo 100 mg tablets

 Mechanisms of resistance

-The impact of high baseline bedaquiline MICs, the presence of Rv0678 based mutations at baseline, and/or increased post-baseline bedaquiline MICs on microbiologic outcomes is unclear because of the low incidence of such cases in the Phase II trials.
+The impact of high baseline bedaquiline MICs, the presence of Rv0678 based mutations at baseline, and/or increased post-baseline bedaquiline MICs on microbiological outcomes is unclear because of the low incidence of such cases in the clinical trials.

 Susceptibility testing breakpoints